High performance physical modeling and simulation increases efficiency and productivity in vehicle design

 - Design optimization, and the role of global optimization techniques

-- Application: Kinetic modeling, simulation and optimization of a double-wishbone suspension
+- Application: Kinematic modeling, simulation and optimization of a double-wishbone suspension